ROSE 0.11.145.147

 Normally, documentation for a group of switches is sorted according to the switche's preferredName.
 Specifying a docKey string causes that string to be used instead of the switch names.
 The key string itself never appears in any documentation.

-Definition at line 2193 of file util/Sawyer/CommandLine.h.
+Definition at line 2193 of file Sawyer/CommandLine.h.

 Referenced by Sawyer::CommandLine::Parser::with().

-const std::string& Sawyer::CommandLine::Switch::docKey ( ) const
+const std::string & Sawyer::CommandLine::Switch::docKey ( ) const

 inline